 Fun fact: in spite of the dark history of the castle, Chillon inspired the castle in the Disney animated film The Little Mermaid.
 Thanks to its cylindrical towers and gorgeous location it’s easy to see why it is one of the most beautiful fairytale castles in Europe!

 You should spend at least 2-3 hours at the castle and it’s also worth having a tour or hike on the swiss wine trail through the Lavaux vineyards when visiting the castle, which is one of the local’s favorite things to do in this area.

 Chillon Castle is around 40 km east of Lausanne and 3 km east of Montreux.
-The best way to reach the castle is to take a boat or ferry from Montreaux, Lausanne or Geneva.
-An alternate would be to have a nice 40 minutes stroll from Montreaux, which is well connected to other neighboring cities like Lausanne, Geneva, and Bern.
+The best way to reach the castle is to take a boat or ferry from Montreux, Lausanne or Geneva.
+An alternate would be to have a nice 40 minutes stroll from Montreux, which is well connected to other neighboring cities like Lausanne, Geneva, and Bern.